 Their best efforts point to companies that are still running after a number of years.
 They make the claim, “If it was illegal it would be shut down.”
 That is what Fortune Hi-Tech Marketing said… before the FTC shut them down for being a rigged game.

 There are thousands of MLM companies and the FTC’s budget is very limited.
 They have a lot of things to do outside of MLM and one single MLM could tie up millions of dollars of that budget in a court battle.
+There’s a great explanation on Bloomberg about this: An Insider Explains Why the FTC Can’t Put an End to Pyramid Schemes.

 A lack of effective law enforcement does not make something legal.
 If I become really good at stealing old ladies’ purses in a town that has no policemen, it doesn’t mean it is legal because I haven’t been caught.

 If a company is legitimate and has a legitimate product, it doesn’t make business sense to associate themselves with MLMs/pyramid schemes.
 They could simply pay a good commission that would make people want to join without the recruitment/pyramid scheme aspect.
-Such a simple change would save a legitimate company from taking on a risk that could be a death blow to their business.
+Such a simple change would save a legitimate company from taking on the legal risk that could be a death blow to their business.

 Why It Is Hard or Impossible to Find a Legitimate MLM?